 Oh, IKEA.
-You’re a renter’s best friend, a DIYer’s dream and a first home fixture.
+You’re a renter’s best friend, a DIYer’s dream, and a first-time homeowner’s saving grace.
 Because of that, you’re also a bit ubiquitous.
 Everyone loves a good storage footstool or contemporary sofa, but when all of your friends have the same one, it’s probably time for a change.
-Fortunately, you don’t have to get rid of IKEA in order to upgrade your furniture.
-There are companies out there that make hardware, stickers and slipcovers specifically customized to fit your IKEA faves.
+Fortunately, you don’t have to cleanse your home of IKEA in order to upgrade your furniture.
+There are companies out there that make hardware, stickers, and slipcovers specifically customized to fit your IKEA faves.

-2. Superfront: When you want to take that custom IKEA kitchen from “looks affordable” to “looks high-end,” there’s actually not much to it.
-Replacing cabinet pulls and knobs is one of the easiest DIY hacks in the book.
-Superfront has 64 different combinations to choose from that are tailored to fit IKEA’s most common cabinets.
-Looking for more furniture legs?
-They’ve got you covered there too.
+1. Superfront: When you want to take that custom IKEA kitchen from “looks affordable” to “looks high-end,” there’s actually not much to it.
+Replacing cabinet pulls, knobs, legs, and more is one of the easiest DIY hacks in the book.
+Superfront has dozens of combinations to choose from that are tailored to fit IKEA’s most common pieces of furniture.

-4. Bemz: Original upholstery looking a little worn for wear?
-Bemz recovers a HUGE selection of IKEA sofas, loungers, armchairs, footstools and more with all sorts of stunning textiles.
-In various cottons and linens and from inspired designers (Marimekko, anyone?!), the problem won’t be finding one you love… it’ll be narrowing down your favorite.
+3. Bemz: Original upholstery looking a little worn for wear?
+Bemz recovers a HUGE selection of IKEA sofas, loungers, armchairs, footstools, and more with all sorts of stunning textiles in various cottons and linens and from well known designers.
+The problem won’t be finding one you love… it’ll be narrowing down your favorite.

 Is your IKEA furniture in need of a fresh slipcover or a hardware upgrade?
-Tell us your favorite customization in the comments.
+Tell us @britandco on Instagram.